What Do We Spend Our Disposable Income On?

 How to Save Money: Basic Ways to Boost Your Savings

-- Learn how to budget: To learn how to stop spending money, keep a list of debt and savings targets in your wallet to stay on track with a planned budget for the month.
+- Start to budget: 2020 was a financially difficult year for many, but if you want to start budgeting, try keeping a list of debt and savings targets in your wallet to stay on track with a planned budget for the month.
 This is a good way to see how much you really spend on entertainment, travel and more.

 - Stick to a list: One of the simplest money-saving tips is to decide what to prioritise by creating a list before you go shopping.
 The trick is to stick to it to avoid impulse purchases like chocolate or clothes.